Updated on November 7, 2023

 Gombo beach and the other beaches here are unique along this part of the Tuscan coast because they aren’t developed and lined with bagni.
 In comparison, most of the coastline in the area near Lucca is full of bagni and their lines of beach umbrellas and sun loungers.

-If you want to escape the crowds and spend your day at a clean, untouched beach nestled in the dunes, this beach of fine, golden sand is the place for you.
+If you want to escape the crowds and spend time at a clean, untouched beach nestled in the dunes, this beach of fine, golden sand is the place for you.

-There are numerous walking itineraries (guided and unguided) for exploring the park and its plant life and wildlife.
+There are numerous walking itineraries (guided and unguided) for exploring the San Rossore park and its plant life and wildlife.
+You can join a walking tour that visits the unspoiled Gombo beach.
 There are no facilities, so make sure you pack in and pack out.

 Lido Di Camaiore – Best Relaxing Beach Near Lucca

 Lido di Camaiore is perfect if you’re looking for somewhere quiet to relax and rest.
 Choose from the many bagni that line the shores.
 The town isn’t dead – there are plenty of restaurants, shops, and events.
 But somehow, it manages to retain a calm and relaxed atmosphere.

 It beach has the Bandiera Blu – awarded for clean beaches.
 The beach is wide and the water is shallow with gentle waves.